hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 the prefix `x_`.

-Each parameter listed in the header must itself be described by specific metadata elements, and a separate table below describes the required and optional parameter attributes.
+Each parameter listed in the header must itself be described by specific metadata elements and a separate table below describes the required and optional parameter attributes.

 By default, all the parameters available in the dataset are listed in the header.
 However, a client may request a header for just a subset of the parameters.
-The subset of interest is specified as a comma separated list via the request parameter called `parameters`.
+The subset of interest is specified as a comma-separated list via the request parameter called `parameters`.
 (Note that the client would have to obtain the parameter names from a prior request.)
 This reduced header is potentially useful because it is also possible to request a subset of parameters